menglinmet/ees_3310_5310_website/content/tools.md

   and the Debian, Ubuntu, Fedora, RedHat, and openSUSE editions of Linux are all supported.

   There are other versions of {{< RSTUDIO >}} (an expensive professional edition and a server edition).
 You want the **free desktop edition**.
   Be sure you get versoin 1.4 (the latest version, as of January 2021).
   Version 1.4 has important new features that previous versions did not have.
 * Run the installer.
 * After the installer finishes running, run {{< RSTUDIO >}}.
   * When {{< RSTUDIO >}} starts up, the lower left part of the screen should have a window that displays the R version, saying something like this:

     ```
-      R version 4.0.3 (2020-10-10) -- "Bunny-Wunnies Freak Out"
+    R version 4.1.2 (2021-11-01) -- "Bird Hippie"
-      Copyright (C) 2020 The R Foundation for Statistical Computing
+    Copyright (C) 2021 The R Foundation for Statistical Computing
     Platform: x86_64-w64-mingw32/x64 (64-bit)

     R is free software and comes with ABSOLUTELY NO WARRANTY.
     You are welcome to redistribute it under certain conditions.
     Type 'license()' or 'licence()' for distribution details.

-        Natural language support but running in an English locale

     R is a collaborative project with many contributors.
     Type 'contributors()' for more information and
     'citation()' on how to cite R or R packages in publications.

     Type 'demo()' for some demos, 'help()' for on-line help, or
     'help.start()' for an HTML browser interface to help.
     Type 'q()' to quit R.
     ```
     The details will be different depending on your operating system, but if you see something like this, {{< RSTUDIO >}} correctly found R on your computer.
   * Open the "Tools" menu,   and click on the "Global Options" choice.
     * Go to the "Git/SVN" tab and click "enable version control interface for {{< RSTUDIO >}} projects".
 If {{< RSTUDIO >}} can find the git program on your computer, it will appear in the "git executable" field.
 If {{< RSTUDIO >}}
       can't find it, you can help it by browsing to the git program.
     * If you have installed {{< LATEX_LOGO >}} on your computer (remember that this is optional), click on the SWeave tab, and select "knitr" for weaving `.Rnw` files, and choose `pdfLaTeX` for typesetting {{< LATEX_LOGO >}} files into PDF.

 ## Optional Tools: {#optional-tools}